countable-web/open-source-corporation/product/engineering/CODE_PROJECT_STANDARDS.md

   Front-end development is exciting, but also a challenge.
 This is due to the fact that there are so many tools available for   so many different things, and this side of the world moves fast.
 Main considerations:

-  1. Browser compability
-  2. Device compatibility (Responsive Design)
-  3. Automation

-  Does the website look good on Chrome?
+  1. Browser compability - Does the website look good on Chrome?
 Firefox?
-Vivaldi?
 Ipad?
 Galaxy? iPhone?
-Nokia? on monitors that are not 1080p?, Small resolution?
-10 inch laptops?
+  2. Device compatibility (Responsive Design) - On monitors that are not 1080p?
+10 inch laptops at 1280 x 720?
+  3. Automation

 Now a days, you don't necessarily need to CODE for this, since there are tools like Babel, Normalize.css, Autoprefixer which help make this happen.